 Chamonix is a place of pilgrimage for the advanced snowboarder, with endless off-piste possibilities and on-piste runs which will push even the best boarders.
 Head to the Grands Montets glacier for a slice of the action where you will find an impressive fun park and half-pipe which hold regular competitions.

 The main Chamonix nurseries are called the Panda Club and the Piou-Piou Club, both run by the ESF ski school.
-There are also several private nanny services in Chamonix who can offer additional services such as evening babysitting for families.
+There are also several private nanny services in Chamonix ski resort who can offer additional services such as evening babysitting for families.